 Although there were a few minor clashes that broke out among samurai clans, people did enjoy a relatively peaceful life.
-People were able to enjoy a quiet life and developed more arts; meanwhile, kamon started to spread to the lower classes of Japanese society as well, resulting in a boom in the number of kamon.
+People were able to enjoy a quiet life and developed more arts.
+Meanwhile, kamon started to spread to the lower classes of Japanese society as well, resulting in a boom in the number of kamon.

 Japan was a hierarchical society with a definite class separation of samurai, farmers, artisans, and merchants during the Edo period.
 At the top of this extremely rigid social hierarchy was the samurai.
 The practical role of kamon changed, so the display of a samurai’s family status and authority became more important than the display of their martial prowess in battle.
-Kamon used by samurai families were readily distinguishable because the design had become much more elegant and artistic to indicate a family’s authority and rank to others and to ascertain the social standing and lineage of others.
+Kamon used by samurai families were readily distinguishable.
+The design had become much more elegant and artistic to indicate a family’s authority and rank to others and to ascertain the social standing and lineage of others.

-There was, in fact, a minority of commoners, such as wealthy merchants and great artisans had privately used self-claimed family names.
+There was, in fact, a minority of commoners, such as wealthy merchants and great artisans and artists, who had special privileges and could hold self-proclaimed family names.
+They seized the economic power and adopted some of the customs of the upper classes, including the adoption of kamon.
 The samurai class became severely in debt to the merchants, into whose hands the wealth of the country was to pass.
 It was a time of jovial self-expression on the part of the merchant class.
-As the samurai class came into a chronic fiscal crisis, they became dependent on the contributions by wealthy merchants, so they allowed these merchants to have family names in return for the cancellation of their debts.
+As the samurai class came into a chronic fiscal crisis, they became dependent on the contributions of wealthy merchants.
+So, they allowed these merchants to have family names in return for the cancellation of their debts.

-Kamon began to appear on daily necessities such as sensu 扇子 (foldable fans), hashi 箸 (chopsticks), shikki 漆器 (lacquerware), chōchin 提灯 (paper lanterns), wagasa 和傘 (oil-paper umbrellas) and kimono.
+Kamon began to appear on daily necessities such as sensu (扇子, foldable fans), hashi (箸, chopsticks), shikki (漆器, lacquerware), chōchin (提灯, paper lanterns), wagasa (和傘, oil-paper umbrellas) and kimono.

 Meiji Period (1868-1912)

-By the Genroku period (1688-1704), the Tokugawa bakufu 幕府 began to dwindle, and people had more time to pursue leisure and luxury.Clothes, in particular, became much more extravagant and ornate than before, and the kamon that had initially been symbols of family names were used merely for decoration.
+By the Genroku period (1688-1704), the Tokugawa bakufu (幕府) began to dwindle, and people had more time to pursue leisure and luxury.Clothes, in particular, became much more extravagant and ornate than before, and the kamon that had initially been symbols of family names were used merely for decoration.
 People also began to modify or even replace their original kamon, opting for something more elegant or refined.

-Led by the Ministry of Finance, who was trying to modernize Japan, the newly formed Meiji government’s policy for myōji or family names started to change course in 1870.
-The heimin myōji kyoka rei, a law allowing every Japanese citizen to bear a family name, was officially announced on September 19th.
+Led by the Ministry of Finance, who was trying to modernize Japan, the newly formed Meiji government’s policy for myōji started to change course in 1870.
+The heimin myōji kyoka rei (平民苗字許可令), a law allowing every Japanese citizen to bear a family name, was officially announced on September 19th.
 But people were very suspicious of the law.
 They usually believed at the time that they would have to pay a tax if they decided to use a myōji.
 The edict wasn’t followed also because they thought having a family name meant the possibility of conscription into the new Imperial Army.

 Consequently, few people opted to have a myōji.
-Even the monks refused the law claiming that by entering into priesthood they didn’t need a myōji.
-As a result, a law called jūshoku sōryo myōji hisshō gimurei, which forced monks to have a myōji, was enforced in 1872.
+Even the monks refused the law claiming that by entering the priesthood, they didn’t need a myōji.
+As a result, a law called jūshoku sōryo myōji hisshō gimurei (職僧侶名字必称義務令), which forced monks to have a myōji, was enforced in 1872.

-After World War II, the traditional Japanese family system, the ie 家, was abolished and Japanese society quickly changed to a Western nuclear family system.
-People’s lost their strong emotional attachment to “family” and recognition of kamon as a family symbol also lost much ground, and its popularity has declined since.
-Even though some families continued to respect their family traditions and customs considerably and had restored the original kamon from their ancestors, the fundamental meanings of the family crest, which was supposed to be the clue of the family tree, the history of the family, and each family’s ancestral roots had gotten lost.
+After World War II, the traditional Japanese family system, the ie (家), was abolished, and Japanese society quickly changed to a Western nuclear family system.
+People lost their secure emotional attachment to “family.”
+Eventually, recognition of kamon as a family symbol also lost much ground, and its popularity has declined since.
+Some families continued to respect their family traditions and customs.
+They restored the original kamon from their ancestors, and the fundamental meanings of the family crest, which was supposed to be the clue of the family tree.
+But the history of the family and each family’s ancestral roots had gotten lost.

 MY AUNTIE’S CLAIM

 The fruit of the wood sorrel contains lots of seeds, and it’s an incredibly prolific plant.
-It reproduces vigorously and grows exceptionally well as a wild weed, so once it establishes itself and starts propagating it’s difficult to uproot.
+It reproduces vigorously.
+It grows exceptionally well as a wild weed, so once it establishes itself and starts propagating it’s difficult to uproot.
 Many families cite those characteristics as an auspicious symbol for long life and the future proliferation and prosperity of their families, leading to “the house is constant.”
 The founder of this crest must’ve had a firm belief in continuing the family line and had probably wished their descendants would flourish and prosper.
 So, it’s easy to understand why the wood sorrel retained its grassroots popularity by the samurai families and then later used by commoners for their kamon.

 Ken Katabami Crest

-As it turns out, my auntie’s son, uncovered evidence of the kamon she claimed came from her kimono; it was found on a sheet of paper and would help validate my auntie’s claim.
+As it turns out, my auntie’s son, uncovered evidence of the kamon she claimed, came from her kimono; it was found on a sheet of paper.
+It would help validate my auntie’s claim.
 As luck would have it, my cousin nearly threw away that piece of paper while cleaning out my auntie’s room after she passed away.
 The drawing may have served as a template of the kamon and then used to dye or paint onto the fabric of my auntie’s kimono.
 So, even though there’s no kimono, the good news is that the drawing provides a way to verify my auntie’s claim.